 Keywords: CFD, Cunningham correction, Slip correction factor, Spherical aerosol.Procedia APA BibTeX Chicago EndNote Harvard JSON MLA RIS XML ISO 690 PDF Downloads 3401

-Keywords: Image reduction, Real-time correction, Parallel architecture, Parallel treatment.Procedia APA BibTeX Chicago EndNote Harvard JSON MLA RIS XML ISO 690 PDF Downloads 1011
+Keywords: High power factor converters, boost converters, low harmonic rectifiers, power factor correction, and current control.Procedia APA BibTeX Chicago EndNote Harvard JSON MLA RIS XML ISO 690 PDF Downloads 1699

 Authors: Bharat B. Gulyani, Anuj Jain, Shalendra Kumar

 Abstract:Customarily, the LMTD correction factor, FT, is used to screen alternative designs for a heat exchanger.
 Designs with unacceptably low FT values are discarded.
 In this paper, authors have proposed a more fundamental criterion, based on feasibility of a multipass exchanger as the only criteria, followed by economic optimization.
 This criterion, coupled with asymptotic energy targets, provide the complete optimization space in a heat exchanger network (HEN), where cost-optimization of HEN can be performed with only Heat Recovery Approach temperature (HRAT) and number-of-shells as variables.

 Keywords: heat exchanger, heat exchanger networks, LMTD correction factor, shell targeting.Procedia APA BibTeX Chicago EndNote Harvard JSON MLA RIS XML ISO 690 PDF Downloads 4178

 4367 Control Strategy of SRM Converters for Power Quality Improvement